 - I’m not doing anything wrong, but my partner keeps accusing me and checking everything.
 I don’t know what to do anymore.

 - Why did I cheat?
 Why did I feel the need to fill a void?
-I don’t even understand why so how do I even explain it to my husband?
+I don’t even understand why so how do I even explain it to my partner?

 - I am not evil, so how do I deal with society’s view on women who cheat?